centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 [![configuration]({{ 'assets/images/whmcs/ispapi-registrar/config.png' | relative_url }})]({{ 'assets/images/whmcs/ispapi-registrar/config.png' | relative_url }})

 Now, configure this Module by entering your credentials (OT&E or LIVE System Account).
-Activate `TestMode` by activating the checkbox in case you want to use the OT&E System - just ensure you don't mix it up with LIVE System Credentials or vice versa.
+Activate `Use Test Environment` by activating the checkbox in case you want to use the OT&E System - just ensure you don't mix it up with LIVE System Credentials or vice versa.

+> NOTE: We highly recommend to have two Sytems set up - An Integration Test / Demo System connected to our OT&E System and your Production System connected to our Live System.
+Switching this in one System may lead to bad experiences later on e.g. Registrar TLD Sync related, Domain Portfolio Mixup etc. You can request a free Developer License at whmcs.com that you can use for an internal hosted WHMCS Installation.

+You may configure a `Proxy Server` to use for connecting.
+This configuration setting is optional.

+At `IRTP (Inter-Registrar Transfer Policy)` setting, we suggest using `Option 1` to activate the default WHMCS way of the IRTP integration.
+Find further details documented below.

 Activate `Automatic Transfer Lock` setting by using the appropriate checkbox to ensure outgoing transfers can't be initiated in ease.
 We suggest that setting as it helps securing your domain names from getting transferred out in ease.